adamblumoff/debate-bench/docs/config-guide.md

 ## Token limits: how precedence works
 Debaters:
 1) The CLI passes the per-round `max_tokens`/`token_limit` from `configs/config.yaml` as `max_tokens` on each turn request.
-2) If `--apply-stage-token-limits` is set, opening/rebuttal/closing rounds are overwritten to `--openrouter-max-tokens` for that run.
+2) If `--stage-max-tokens` is set, opening/rebuttal/closing rounds are overwritten for that run.
 3) If a round token limit is ever unset/`None` (unusual), the OpenRouter adapter falls back to the model `token_limit`, then `parameters.max_tokens`, then 1,024.

 Judges: